Dano-drevo/cucon/README.md

 Entry task for a junior python developer position at **KIWI.com**
 - - - -
 ## About ##
-CLI currency converter application and web API written in Python
+CLI currency converter application and web API with the very same function, both written in Python.
 - - - -
 ## Requirements ##
 ### CLI: ###